-Flash drives can be used to boot up computers as well as carry any sort of data, from ebooks to music or movies.
+Flash drives can be used to boot up computers as well as carry any sort of data.
+They can store anything from ebooks to music or movies.
 A variety of related technology has appeared alongside flash drives, including card-shaped Secure Digital (SD) memory.
-SD cards, in particular, are popular media to use with digital cameras, cell phones and tablet computers.
-Their speed and storage capacity is similar to that of flash drives.
+SD cards, in particular, are popular media to use with digital cameras, cell phones, and tablet computers.
+Their speed and storage capacity are similar to that of flash drives.

 The personal computer market is an ever-evolving world where technologies that are mainstream or dominant today, will become obsolete in the future.
 While the concept of data storage is unlikely to ever go away, the methods of storage will always be changing and improving.
 This means that personal data storage will become increasingly faster and offer more storage in a smaller physical space.
 This means lower prices and increased productivity for customers.